-Visual Micro will attempt to use relative paths whenever possible and if the paths match over multiple computers source control will be much happier.
+Visual Micro will attempt to use relative paths whenever possible, however if the paths match over multiple computers source control will be much happier.

 With some thought the locations of the various components can be structured in a way to make that can be easily replicated on different drives.
 The Arduino IDE, the sketchBook folder, tool chains and project source code need to be located on the same hard drive in a known structure (ie: D:\arduino\)

 This can be done as follows, assuming the project source will be held on D: (this following example locations keep everything close together and in a simple structure that can easily be replicated)

 tip: The zip download of the arduino ide from arduino.cc is all that most existing users need to use to have a fully working arduino ide.
 The windows installer installs usb drivers that rearely change and that can also be installed via board manager or from the \drivers folder below the arduino ide

 1. For this example we use a top level folder called Arduino that will never contain any files, only folder.